 Another way to discreetly research rates and lenders is to check your bank or credit union’s daily posted rates online, or to call banks and lending institutions and ask what their current loan rates are.
 They’ll likely ask about the cost of the home you want to buy and the amount of money you’re looking to borrow.
 That should be enough for them to give you their interest rate.

 If the conversation steers toward more personal information such as your Social Security number, simply (and politely) say that this is just a preliminary inquiry on your part and end the phone call.
 And if you feel at all uncomfortable during the conversation — if the agent wants to jump into the loan process or quickly tells you that the rate could change in the next day or the next five minutes — it’s probably not the lender for you.

 - Related: How to Find the Best Mortgage Rates

 Loan officers — the people you’ll work with at most lending institutions, whether it’s a bank or credit union — aren’t exactly used car salesmen, but they do have an interest in getting you to apply for a loan with their institution.
-“First and foremost, the primary goal of a mortgage originator or loan officer is to convince you to apply for your mortgage with them,” writes lending expert Mark Greene in Forbes.
-“Financial acumen is helpful but not required; the best salespeople are the biggest producers in the mortgage industry.”
+Their goal is getting you to apply for a mortgage with them regardless of whether they can offer the best rates possible.

 That means lenders are looking for your business — so make them earn it.
 Ask for a breakdown of all costs and fees — including origination or application fees, appraisal fees, commissions, and more — because comparing mortgages goes beyond just the interest rate.